 If you're put off by the idea of sharing a bunk room with strangers, it's worth looking into getting a private room in a hostel – they're usually still much cheaper than hotel rooms.

-We recommend searching for the best prices on these comparison sites and then checking the price with the hostel direct – sometimes it can work out cheaper, or they can offer you a discount as they won't have to pay commission to the comparison site.
+We recommend searching for the best prices on these comparison sites and then checking the price with the hostel directly – sometimes it can work out cheaper, or they can offer you a discount as they won't have to pay commission to the comparison site.

 Travel with friends for group-booking discounts

-No holiday of a lifetime would be complete without your best friends to share it with you – and travelling with them as a group can bring the cost down too.
+No holiday of a lifetime would be complete without your best friends to share it with – and travelling with them as a group can bring the cost down too.

 Sharing rooms and booking in groups will often lower costs – or even better, if you've got any friends living abroad, you can crash at theirs.

-But, we wouldn't recommend recruiting any old acquaintances to come on holiday with you just to keep costs down.
+But we wouldn't recommend recruiting any old acquaintances to come on holiday with you just to keep costs down.
 If you don't get along swimmingly, this can have a disastrous effect on your time away – stick to friends you know you'll travel well with.